koromodako/yaw/index.md

 [Datashark](https://github.com/pdautry/datashark) is an evolution of the [PoC](https://github.com/pdautry/datashark-poc).
 It was designed to automatise the extraction of valuable information from any file whose type is known or has be reversed.
+It's not ready yet.

 ### Contributions